kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 .. code:: bash

-  Please, insert you NApp name: ping
+  Please, insert your NApp name: ping

 At last, but not least, you will be asked for a description for the NApp.
-This is a optional argument and you can just hit Enter to pass it if you do not want to insert a description.
+This is an optional argument and you can just hit Enter to pass it if you do not want to insert a description right now (later, you can edit the *kytos.json* file).

 .. code-block:: bash